Campuses:

 Use of 4xxx courses towards program requirements is not permitted.

-is required for students to remain in good standing.
+A minimum GPA of 3.30 is required for students to remain in good standing.

 Research methodology requirement—students must demonstrate one of the following: a) high proficiency in one foreign language; b) high proficiency in research methodology; c) low proficiency in two foreign languages; d) low proficiency in one foreign language and low proficiency in research methodology.